Skua: Biology and habits

 Outside the breeding season, skuas take fish, offal, and carrion.
 Many practice kleptoparasitism, which comprises up to 95% of the feeding methods of wintering skuas, by chasing gulls, terns and other seabirds to steal their catches, regardless of the size of the species attacked (up to three times heavier than the attacking skua).
 Larger species, such as the great skua, regularly kill and eat adult seabirds, such as puffins and gulls and have been observed killing birds as large as a grey heron.
 On the breeding grounds, the three, more slender northern breeding species commonly eat lemmings.
 Those species that breed in the southern oceans largely feed on fish that can be caught near their colonies.
 The eggs and chicks of other seabirds, primarily penguins, are an important food source for most skua species during the nesting season.

 In the southern oceans and Antarctica region, some skua species (especially the south polar skua) will readily scavenge carcasses at breeding colonies of both penguins and pinnipeds.
-Skuas will also kill live penguin chicks and sick or injured adult penguins.
+Skuas are also notable for killing live penguin chicks and will also kill sick or injured adult penguins.
 In these areas, the skuas will often forfeit their catches to the considerably larger and very aggressive giant petrels.
 Skuas have also been observed to directly pilfer milk from the elephant seal's teats.

 Skuas are medium to large birds, typically with grey or brown plumage, often with white markings on the wings.
-The skuas range in size from the long-tailed skua, Stercorarius longicauda, at 310 g, to the brown skua, Stercorarius antarcticus, at 1.63 kg.
+The skuas range in size from the long-tailed skua, Stercorarius longicaudus, at 310 g, to the brown skua, Stercorarius antarcticus, at 1.63 kg.
 On average, a skua is about 56 cm long, and 121 cm across the wings.
 They have longish bills with a hooked tip, and webbed feet with sharp claws.
 They look like large dark gulls, but have a fleshy cere above the upper mandible.

 The skuas are strong, acrobatic fliers.
 They are generally aggressive in disposition.
 Potential predators approaching their nests will be quickly attacked by the parent birds, which usually target the heads of intruders – a practice known as 'divebombing'.